carljparker/data-512/data-512-a2/README.md

 `quoting_attack`

-Indicator for whether the worker thought the comment is quoting or reporting a personal attack that originated in a different comment..
+Indicator for whether the worker thought the comment is quoting or reporting a personal attack that originated in a different comment.

 `recipient_attack`